Theoretical and Numerical Analysis of 3D Reconstruction Using Point and Line Incidences: Anchored Multiview Varieties

 in $\Lambda(X)\times \mathrm{Gr}(1,\PP^3)^m$.
 Take an element $\ell\in \mathcal{L}_\mathcal{C}^X$.
-By assumption that there are at least three cameras, and the centers together with the point $X$ span $\PP^3$, we have that the back-projected planes meet in exactly a line $L$ containing $X$ as argued in the proof of \Cref{prop:eq}.
+By the assumption that there are at least three cameras, and the centers together with the point $X$ span $\PP^3$, we have that the back-projected planes meet in exactly a line $L$ containing $X$.
 We have also assumed that $L$ contains at most one center.
 If $c_i\in L$, then fix the index $i$, otherwise choose any index $i$.
 Consider the natural projection,

 Restricting to the set where $L$ meets none of the other centers $c_j,j\neq i$, this map is an isomorphism.
 Since $\Gamma_{c_i}$ is smooth, that means that any element of $\Gamma_\mathcal{C}$, where $L$ does not meet $c_j,j\neq i$ is smooth.
 But since $i$ was arbitrary, all of $\Gamma_\mathcal{C}$ is smooth.
 Finally, since the back-projected planes always meet in exactly a line, the projection onto the last $m$ coordinates